codedepots/angular-tic-tac-toe-wordpress/README.md

-# TicTacToe (Angular Project)
+# Angular - WordPress Project

 This is the Angular code used to generate a simple tic-tac-toe game.
-Its purpose was to show how a block of code written in Angular produces files through the build process that could be easily dropped into a WordPress project.
+Its purpose is to show how a block of code written in Angular produces files through the build process that can be easily dropped into a WordPress project.

-The associated article and example can be found at: [Enhancing WordPress By Dropping In Angular](https://theloanrobot.com/enhancing-wordpress-with-angular/).
+We used the same ideas to build a larger project for our website covering personal finance, student loans and mortgages.
+You can see here the working example of our [loan and mortgage calculator with a sample payoff strategy](https://theloanrobot.com/see-an-example-payoff-shared).

+## To get started with the example:

 1) To try things out, first make sure you've installed the Angular CLI.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.